How Does CBT Work?

 Can CBT Help Me?

 Cognitive Behavioural Therapy can help address a wide variety of problems, but it isn’t the right approach for everyone.
-CBT is a good therapy for individuals who like working towards solutions, who have clear goals in mind and are willing to take responsibility of change.
+CBT is a good therapy for individuals who like working towards solutions, who have clear goals in mind and are willing to take responsibility for change.
 In our preliminary phone call, we’ll discuss whether the clinical evidence shows CBT to be helpful for the type of problems you are experiencing.
 Next, we’ll discuss whether a focused, structured, present-focused therapeutic approach is right for your unique personality and needs.

 CBT works well if you: